publiccodenet/about/activities/supporting-codebase-governance/index.md

 The governance model is best documented in a `GOVERNANCE` file that is placed in the root catalog of the codebase repository and linked to from the `README` file.

+While it is good for clarity and future collaborators to have a governance to rely on, lacking one should not be blocker for working in the open.
+Getting started and being open is more important since it is also unusual to have more than one party involeved in the beinning.
+That said, the closer a codebase is to get its first collaborator, the more urgent describing the governance becomes.

 ## Standard compliance

 [The Standard for Public Code](https://standard.publiccode.net) mentions several criteria related to governance.

 ### [Welcome contributions](https://standard.publiccode.net/criteria/open-to-contributions.html)

 This criterion has several requirements that are related to the governance of a codebase.
 Firstly, it makes clear that a lot of things need to be publicly accessible and that things need to be openly documented.
 It then touches upon on how people can interact and what expectations they can have of the codebase.
 Lastly, it states that the governance itself should be documented in a GOVERNANCE file.

 ### [Require review of contributions](https://standard.publiccode.net/criteria/require-review.html)

 This is the second criterion relevant for codebase governance.
 It mandates that contributions need to be approved by other parties in the community and specifies how this could be done.

 ## Anti-patterns